This list will let you know what I mean when I use the following terms:

 Mysterian compatibilism.
 See “compatibilism.”

 Open Theism affirms that the future is open for God as well as for us.
 God does not know the future comprehensively because the future acts of libertarianly free creatures are unknowable.
 They do not exist until those creatures choose to do them.
-Thus God is omniscient, knowing everything that can be known.
+Thus God is omniscient in that he knows everything that can be known.

 Soft compatibilism.
 See “compatibilism.”